MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 ### [ASP.NET Core](#tab/aspnetcore)

 Many instrumentation libraries provide a filter option.
-For guidance, see the readme files of individual instrumentation libraries:
+For guidance, see the corresponding readme files:

 * [ASP.NET Core](https://github.com/open-telemetry/opentelemetry-dotnet/blob/1.0.0-rc9.14/src/OpenTelemetry.Instrumentation.AspNetCore/README.md#filter)
 * [HttpClient](https://github.com/open-telemetry/opentelemetry-dotnet/blob/1.0.0-rc9.14/src/OpenTelemetry.Instrumentation.Http/README.md#filter)

-We vendor the [SQLClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) instrumentation within our package while it's still in beta.
+We include the [SqlClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) instrumentation within our package while it's still in beta.
 When it reaches a stable release, we include it as a standard package reference.
 Until then, to customize the SQLClient instrumentation, add the `OpenTelemetry.Instrumentation.SqlClient` package reference to your project and use its public API.

 `dotnet add package --prerelease OpenTelemetry.Instrumentation.SqlClient`